codehsbooks/introcs/Basic-Data-Structures/intro-to-sets.md

 #### Properties of sets

 #### Creating a new set
-To create a new set, we can initialize one like so:
+To create a new set named newSet, we can initialize it like so:
 ```
-var set = new Set();
+var newSet = new Set();
 ```

 #### Using Sets

 ##### Adding to a set

+Adding to a set is very simple.

 ##### Finding the size of a set